0

 Urine tests seem easy because they’re less invasive than blood tests.
 They measure excess ketones that your body excretes.
 But here's the catch - these strips only tell us about wasted ketones, not those our bodies use as fuel.

-So, while it may give you some insight early on when starting with keto, over time, as your body becomes more efficient at using ketones for energy rather than dumping them in the loo, their reliability decreases significantly.
-Studies support this point, too.
+So, while it may give you some insight early on when starting with keto, over time, as your body becomes more efficient at using ketones for energy rather than excreting them, the reliability of the tests decreases significantly.
+Studies support this point.

 The benefits and drawbacks of blood tests